-HRV systems are primarily ventilation systems, which reuse and distribute warmth from internal + solar gains and space heating systems.
-In some cases (mostly certified Passive Houses) all space heating can be provided by an HRV system.
+MVHR systems are primarily ventilation systems, which reuse and distribute warmth from internal + solar gains and space heating systems.
+In some cases (mostly certified Passive Houses) all space heating can be provided by an MVHR system.
 Please check if this is possible with your Passive House Designer beforehand.

-Advantages of HRV systems compared to air conditioning:
+Advantages of MVHR systems compared to air conditioning:

 – It is important to highlight that the stale exhaust air and clean fresh air do not mix in the heat exchanger.
 The stale and the clean air are channelled through closely spaced but separate narrow sleeves in the core of the heat exchanger.
 Thus no bacteria,fungus or other pollutants can be transferred from the extract air into the supply air.